Header

 In early 2012, our group isolated a virus, identified as a novel arenavirus, from tissue cultures generated previously from a BIBD-positive snake in which the typical morphological features of BIBD, cytoplasmic inclusion bodies within a wide range of cells, were also observed (Hetzel et al. 2013).
 Coincidently, groups from the USA and the Netherlands identified several novel arenavirus sequences from BIBD-positive snakes using a different and more global methodological approach, next generation sequencing (NGS).
 Follow-on investigations led to the establishment of two novel genera, Mammarenavirus (the formerly known arenaviruses) and Reptarenavirus, within the family Arenaviridae.
 So far, more than 25 reptarenavirus species (based on the L segment sequence) have been found in snakes with BIBD.

-Our group also works on other reptilian viruses, which include hepatitis D virus like agents (genus Deltatvirus, family Kolmioviridae), serpentoviruses (nidoviruses) that have recently posed a threat to python collections, and piscichuviruses found in free-ranging boas in Brazil.
+Our group also works on other reptilian viruses, which include hepatitis D virus like agents (family Kolmioviridae), serpentoviruses (nidoviruses) that have recently posed a threat to python collections, and piscichuviruses found in free-ranging boas in Brazil.
 The group`s focus lies on the identification, characterisation and pathogen-host interactions of reptilian pathogens in general.
 Most recently, the group started to investigate pathological processes secondary to BIBD, such as the effect on haemolymphatic tissues (Dervas et al., 2024) and neoplastic processes (Broering Ferreira et al., 2024).

 Group members

-Dr Jussi Hepojoki has almost 25 years research experience.
+Prof Jussi Hepojoki has almost 25 years research experience.
 He holds a degree in bioengineering, a master’s degree in biochemistry, and he did his PhD thesis on hantavirus structure, focusing on the interactions between the structural proteins that are essential for virus assembly and maintenance of the virion.
 When the BIBD Group was established, Jussi focused on preparing the crucial reagents for the BIBD and virus studies.
 In addition, he has been working on sequencing reptarenavirus isolates, setting up diagnostic assays for reptarenaviruses and hartmaniviruses, and identifying novel viruses by next generation sequencing approaches.
 Using the latter, he identified an HDV like agent, Swiss snake colony virus 1 (SwSCV1, realm Ribozyviria, family Kolmioviridae, genus Daletvirus, species: Daletvirus boae) towards which he has developed a keen interest.
 Recently, the team has demonstrated that SwSCV1 can use reptarenaviruses and hartmaniviruses as helpers in producing infectious particles (Szirovicza et al., 2020).
 Jussi Hepojoki is particularly interested in the factors enabling cross-species transmission and in the mechanisms behind viral persistence in the reservoir host with focus on (rept)arenaviruses and hantaviruses.
 His interests include studying the role of reptarenavirus co-infections in the pathogenesis of BIBD, including the factors directing tissue and species.
 In 2017, he has been granted a prestigious 5-year Academy of Finland research fellowship for the project "Immune evasion: The tool for persistent infection and cross-species infectivity of arenaviruses?".
 In 2022 he received a 4-year Sigrid Jusélius Senior Researcher funding from the Sigrid Jusélius foundation, and 5-year funding from Jane and Aatos Erkko foundation to study the pathogenetic association and cross species transmission of kolmiovirids.
-In 2023 he received, as a co-PI, a 4-year Academy of Finland consortium funding for developing bio-inspired nanoparticles for mRNA delivery.
+In 2023 he received, as a co-PI, a 4-year Academy of Finland/Research Council of Finland consortium funding for developing bio-inspired nanoparticles for mRNA delivery.

 Dr Udo Hetzel’s main research interest lies in infectious diseases with a zoonotic aspect, in particular when they cross class barriers.
-Udo Hetzel has extensively studied the pathological features of BIBD and, due to his links to snake breeders in Europe, has established a large archive of samples (blood, tissue cultures, tissues) from BIBD-positive boa constrictors that are an invaluable source for the group’s work.
+Udo Hetzel has extensively studied the pathological features of BIBD and, due to his links to snake breeders in Europe, Costa Rica and Brazil, has established a large archive of samples (blood, tissue cultures, tissues) from BIBD-positive boa constrictors that are an invaluable source for the group’s work.
 Udo has established the reptarenavirus-infected boid cell cultures and has used this unique resource to initiate and rapidly progress with the research on BIBD.
-He has also initiated our working group and has over the years established cell cultures of various snake species from across the world which allow him to isolate also other emerging snake viruses, such as nidoviruses in pythons, and the new snake deltavirus that the group has recently described (Hetzel et al., 2019).
+He has also initiated our working group and has over the years established cell cultures of various snake species from across the world which allow him to isolate also other emerging snake viruses, such as nidoviruses in pythons, and a snake deltavirus that the group has described (Hetzel et al., 2019).

 Prof Anja Kipar is a veterinary pathologist with a strong interest in the (immuno)pathogenesis of infectious diseases, with a main focus on viral diseases, both in animals and in rodent models of human infections.
 She has extensive experience in all pathology-related technical approaches and has developed strong international collaborations through her research, a particularly interesting aspect of which is the work on infectious disease models in their natural hosts, such as wood mice, bank voles, field voles, and snakes.
 Anja Kipar is the Director of the Institute of Veterinary Pathology at the Vetsuisse Faculty Zurich and has established the BIBD project as one of the major research areas of the Institute.